 Tip # 4 Go easy on the alcohol

 Alcohol lowers our inhibitions and makes us vulnerable to eating errors like overeating.
 Drink plenty of water to avoid dehydration.

 Tip # 5 Remember why you’re there

 While food can be a major component of many holiday celebrations, most of the time it’s not the main reason.
-Thanksgiving is a day of counting our blessings and being thankful for what we have.
-It is also a day when family and friends joins together, often after not having seen one another for a while.
-Once you have eaten your thanksgiving meal, if you feel tempted to eat more, remember why you are there.
+Thanksgiving is counting our blessings and being thankful for what we have.
+It is also a day when family and friends join together, often after not having seen one another for a while.
+Once you have eaten your Thanksgiving meal, if you feel tempted to eat more, remember why you are there.
 Take a look around the room and find a friend or family member that you haven’t seen for a while and go talk to them.

 – Stacey Nye is a clinical psychologist specializing in the individual and group treatment of eating disorders, body image and women’s issues.